leonardopoggiani/Live-migration-Kubernetes-pods/notes/Discorso tesi.md

 True live migration using CRIU is possible, but doing all the steps by hands might be complicated.
 The phaul sub-project provides a Go library that encapsulates most of the complexity.
 This library and the Go bindings for CRIU are stored in the go-criu repository.
 In order to get state of the running process CRIU needs to make this process execute some code, that would fetch the required information.
 To make this happen without killing the application itself,CRIU uses the parasite code injection technique, which is also available as a standalone library called libcompel.
 One of the CRIU features is the ability to save and restore state of a TCP socket without breaking the connection.
 This functionality is considered to be useful by itself, and we have it available as the libsoccr library.
+How does it works?
+1. Checkpointing:
+  1. Checkpoint using the *ptrace()* system call that freeze the process tree.
+  2. Collect external process information from `/proc/<pid>`
+  3. Collect internal process information using *parasite code* that allow to dump the process memory.
+  4. Cure the process, removing the parasite code.
+2. Use *clone()* to clone the process
+3. Re-open all the file descriptors and map the pages in memory.
+4. Re-run the restored process

 ### DMTCP